What is Adsumudi? faq drop down arrow

 Tip #1: Work backwards!

 New players often try to make Adsumudi’s answer by randomly combining the other numbers until they find something that works.
 But that takes a long time!
-Instead, try to work backwards from Adsumudi’s answer by figuring out what you need to make it.
-For example, consider a card where Adsumudi’s answer is 15 and the other numbers are 10, 2, 13, 6, and 4.
-Work smart by first picking an arbitrary way to make 15, like 5 x 3.
-Then, instead of looking for ways to make a 15 with all those numbers (hard!), look for ways to make a 5 and a 3 with just some of those numbers (easier!).
-Like with 10 ÷ 2.
-And 13 - (6 + 4).
-Then you’ve got your 15 just by multiplying (10 ÷ 2) x (13 - (6 + 4)).
-Brilliant!
+Instead, try to work backwards from Adsumudi’s answer.
+For example, let’s say you were looking for the monstrously hard solution to a card where Adsumudi’s answer is 15 and the other numbers are 13, 10, 2, 9, and 3.
+Here’s a smart way to do it:

 Tip #2: Make 1’s!